Tom Brady's time is up. And there's no perfect fit for him to ride off in a glorious sunset

 The 2007 season, one that saw the New England Patriots rewrite the offensive record book and post the NFL's only 16-0 regular-season record, is remembered as one of Tom Brady's finest.
 The additions of Randy Moss, Wes Welker and Donte' Stallworth led to some "Madden"-worthy performances, particularly over the first 10 games, when the Patriots averaged 41.1 points per game (and allowed just 15.7).

-But for my money, the season I remember as the one that helps cement Brady's standing as the greatest quarterback ever was the one before.
-In 2006, Bill Belichick traded away Brady favorite Deion Branch and handed him a receiving corps of Reche Caldwell, Benjamin Watson, 35-year-old Troy Brown and Doug Gabriel (Who?
-Exactly.) to work with.
+But for my money, the season I remember as the one that cements Brady's standing as the greatest quarterback ever was the one before.
+In 2006, Bill Belichick traded away Brady favorite Deion Branch and handed him a receiving corps of Reche Caldwell, Benjamin Watson, 35-year-old Troy Brown and Doug Gabriel (who? exactly) to work with.

 And damn it, Brady did.
 New England was 12-4 that season, upsetting the top-seeded San Diego Chargers on the road in a memorable divisional-round game and nearly advancing to the Super Bowl.

 In the AFC title game, the host Indianapolis Colts featured Peyton Manning, Dallas Clark, Reggie Wayne and Marvin Harrison.
-Brady had castoffs and soon-to-be retirees and still that game was a 38-34 shootout, not decided until the final minute.
+Brady had castoffs and soon-to-be retirees, and still that game was a 38-34 shootout not decided until the final minute.

 That Brady is gone.
 And it's OK.
-Brady got so many more years at an extremely high level than any position player can ever hope to get and really, ever has gotten.
+Brady got so many more years at an extremely high level than any position player can ever hope to get and, really, ever has gotten.

 But it's time.

-While watching Brady and the Tampa Bay Buccaneers lose 31-14 to the Dallas Cowboys in Monday night's NFC wild-card playoff game — full disclosure, I did not watch the entire game, but much of the first three quarters — there were times when I talked to my laptop.
+While watching Brady and the Tampa Bay Buccaneers lose 31-14 to the Dallas Cowboys in Monday's NFC wild-card playoff game — full disclosure, I watched not the entire game but much of the first three quarters — there were times when I talked to my laptop.
 Usually, my unconscious go-to phrase in times of exclamatory need is "holy crap!"
 But this time, I wasn't saying it with excitement.
 It was almost sadness.

 Brady looked like an athlete who had done the one thing you hope your favorites never do: stayed one year too long.

 On his second-quarter interception in the end zone, Brady saw pressure coming and just flung the ball, too high and to the left of anyone in a Bucs jersey.
-Later, in the second half, there was another moment when the pocket broke down and Brady appeared to discard the ball like it was a red-hot shot put, wanting no part of being tackled.
+In the second half, there was another moment when the pocket broke down, and Brady appeared to discard the ball like it was a red-hot shot put, wanting no part of being tackled.

-One of the things Brady has been celebrated for was his subtle pocket movement, his ability to slide away from danger, reset his feet and still complete the throw.
+One of the things Brady has been celebrated for is his subtle pocket movement, his ability to slide away from danger, reset his feet and still complete the throw.
 On Monday, he almost cowered.

-No one blames him for that, not here anyway.
+No one blames him for that — not here, anyway.
 He's 40-freaking-5 years old.
 Time eventually gets to all of us.
 Even the ever-pliable Brady.

-He's long since gotten away from quarterback sneaks, another small but critical part of his game he excelled at.

-But sneaks and taking hits sometimes are things a quarterback has to do — to be willing to do.
+He has long since gotten away from quarterback sneaks, another small but critical part of his game he excelled at.
+But sneaks and taking hits sometimes are things a quarterback has to do — has to be willing to do.
 Brady seemingly wanted no part of it.

 One other thing that seemed to melt away this season: the mystique.
-There was a long stretch of time that it seemed like no lead was too big for Brady to overcome.
+There was a long stretch of time when it seemed like no lead was too big for Brady to overcome.
 It was just a matter of time until he'd make a critical play.
 Then another.
 Then another.
-Watching the game Monday, ESPN commentators Joe Buck and Troy Aikman mentioned Brady's career comeback magic multiple times, and it never materialized.
+Watching the game Monday, ESPN commentators Joe Buck and Troy Aikman mentioned Brady's career comeback magic multiple times, but it never materialized.

 The Buccaneers' come-from-behind wins this season were against the Los Angeles Rams, the Arizona Cardinals on Christmas and the Carolina Panthers a week later.
 None of those teams made the playoffs.